Jdesiree112/Technical_Portfolio/CaseStudy_Mimir/Issue_ProblemSolvingCaseStudy/Issue-Solutions_Entry009.md

 This order ensures proper dependency resolution and maintains clear separation of concerns while leveraging the previously existing global state infrastructure.
 Many methods, such as post-processing and streaming, are retained.

+## Revist
+The above portion of this Issue/Solutions documentation is comprised of planning.
+Some adjustments have been made since the first iteration of this objective.
+To wrap up this documentation, I am appending charts outlining the architecture of the final implementation and establishing the prompt evaluation methodology for the agentic and response models.

+### Architecture

+### Evaluation Methodology
+As with any AI prompt engineering project, the effectiveness of the prompts will need to be maintained and iterated.
+Provided that the only model presenting its generated response to the UI is the response model (Phi3-Mimir), I am opting to collect the outputs of all models in log form for review and evaluation, as well as construct evaluation scripts for each that check the outputs.
+The agents and logic are highly interdependent, where an error in the early stages will have a cascading effect.
+For this reason, it is vital that the system as a whole, as well as at a unit level, is tested.